beakbahama/log/docs/chins.md

 > [!NOTE]
 > - This document is a work in progress.
-I’m sharing it because it already has some important information, and to motivate myself to continue working on it, as it has proven to be an involved effort.
+I’m sharing it because it already has important information, and to motivate myself to continue working on it, as it has proven to be an involved effort.
 > - Spot any issues, errors, omissions, or see anything that doesn't make sense?
 More importantly, do you see anything that resonates with you?
 Feedback is welcomed at m@whomanatee.org
 > - *Last major update:* [2024-10-07](#updates)